Megafunk/MassSample/README.md

 <a name="mass-arch-mod-tags"></a>
 #### 4.5.1 Tags in the archetype model
-Each archetype (`FMassArchetypeData`) holds a bitset (`TScriptStructTypeBitSet<FMassTag>`) that constains the tag presence information, whereas each bit in the bitset represents whether a tag exists in the archetype or not.
+Each archetype (`FMassArchetypeData`) holds a bitset (`TScriptStructTypeBitSet<FMassTag>`) that contains the tag presence information, whereas each bit in the bitset represents whether a tag exists in the archetype or not.

 <!-- FIXMEVORI: "Is there a maximum amount of tags limit?" -->
 ![MassArchetypeTags](Images/arche-tags.png)